NEON-biodiversity/template_repository/AboutThisTemplate.md

 ## Script headers

 Ensuring that each script has a clear set of documentation will allow for others to understand its purpose, inputs, outputs, and who to contact with questions.
-We have provided a [template script]() with an informative header from the [MSU SpaCElab R Guide](https://space-lab-msu.github.io/r_guide/documentation.html) in the `/L0` folder.
+We have provided a [template script](https://github.com/NEON-biodiversity/template_repository/blob/main/L0/example_header.R) with an informative header based on the [MSU SpaCElab R Guide](https://space-lab-msu.github.io/r_guide/documentation.html) in the `/L0` folder.

 ## Using this template

+This template is designed to be used with both new and existing repositories.
+- **To use in a new repository**:
+- **To apply to an existing repository**: